-In the early days of the Club the golfers had to compete with the other passion of the time, racehorse training, across their playing fields, which could be dangerous.
-In 1892 Lord Law prohibited any racehorse training on Gullane Hill and the club subsequently flourished.
+In the early days of Gullane Golf Course, golf competed with the other passion of the time, racehorse training, which was held across the playing fields – presenting a very dangerous obstacle for everyone involved.
+In 1892, Lord Law prohibited racehorse training on Gullane Hill, and the club subsequently flourished.

 Gullane golf consists of three courses – No.1, No.2 and No.3.
 Gullane No. 1 plays up and over Gullane Hill and is the highest rated of the three courses.
 First established in 1884, it is not attributed to any golf architect, but rather the greatest golf designer of all time – Mother Nature.
 It has been the host venue to the Scottish Open and Open Qualifying.
 Edoardo Molinari said, “I believe it to be the best links golf course that is not on the Open Championship rota.”